Your child will qualify for a free place if you get:

 - Universal credit and you have an annual income of less than £15,400 after tax

-> To check your eligibility against the criteria, use our online checker.
+> To check your eligibility against the above criteria, use our online checker.

 The online check will return an immediate result via email.
 If you are eligible you will be emailed an eligibility certificate.
 Print it out and take it to your chosen childcare provider.